Seven Weeks. Seven Worlds of Inquiry.

 Will I receive updates about my child's day? +

 Yes.
-We share daily activity reports with photos and key moments from each day, and contact you immediately in the event of any incident.
+We share daily photos and key moments from each day, and contact you immediately in the event of any incident.